26 Sep HIPAA Compliance Guide for Eye Care Professionals

 - Never use social media to discuss or post a patient’s medical issues online.

-- Always have your patient sign a written agreement or consent form before you share a photo, testimonial or video that includes the patient.
+- Always have your patient sign a written agreement or consent form (HIPAA Marketing Authorization Form) before you share a photo, testimonial or video that includes the patient.
 Make sure the patient doesn’t disclose PHI in the testimonial or video.

 Providing Information to an Insurance Company

-For example, lab values are not required for billing purposes, and therefore you should not provide these to the insurance company.
+For example, lab values are not required for billing purposes.
+Therefore you should not provide these to the insurance company.
 However, if the patient has submitted an authorization allowing the use and disclosure of his or her information to the insurance company, the minimum necessary standard would no longer apply.

 Using Secure Communications for PHI